De-Feedback V1

 What exactly am I buying?

 After correctly filling out the computer request form (including the billing address of your payment method if different from the shipping address), you will receive an automatic confirmation email, and SNUC will contact you within a few business days with a direct payment link including tax and shipping.
-The Option 1 machine fits into a 1U rackspace.
-The Option 2 PRO machine defaults to the short chassis version (SKU 909-0109-262), which also fits into 1U.
-After payment you will receive the computer and any associated Focusrite interfaces in the mail.
+Note that the Option 1 machine fits into a 1U rackspace.
+The Option 2 PRO machine short chassis will also fit into a 1U rackspace.
+After payment, you will receive the computer and any associated Focusrite interfaces that you ordered through Sweetwater or elsewhere, usually within a few weeks if there are no serious supply chain disruptions at the moment.

 You'll need an HDMI screen and USB keyboard/mouse, and preferably an internet connection to get started.
 Do not have any extra or temporary harddrives or network devices connected when activating the plugin, as these may get included in the machine fingerprint.
-In VST Host, click the "plugin edit" dial icon to open the UI window, then choose Show Menu › License Management and activate with your credentials.
+In VST Host, click the "plugin edit" dial icon to open the UI window, then choose Options › License Management and activate with your credentials.

 Apply any available firmware updates to the interface while connected to the internet.
 Then go to Settings › System › Sound › More Sound Settings and disable the Focusrite interface on both the Playback and Recording tabs so the computer doesn't send alerts through it during use.
 Disconnect and disable internet after setup; we recommend disabling Wi-Fi/Bluetooth and disconnecting Ethernet during normal use to reduce CPU load, and because antivirus protection has been turned off to prioritize audio processing.